core-wg/senml-spec/draft-ietf-core-senml.md

 * Note 2: Assumed to be in WGS84 unless another reference frame is known for the sensor.

+New entries can be added to the registration by a pull request.
+Commiters should exercise
-New entries can be added to the registration by either Expert Review or IESG Approval as defined in {{RFC5226}}.
-Experts should exercise their own good judgment but need to consider the following guidelines:
+their own good judgment but need to consider the following guidelines:

 1. There needs to be a real and compelling use for any new unit to be